List of Shameless (American TV series) characters: Helene Runyon

-Helene Runyon(Wallace in season 5) (Sasha Alexander) is a recurring character in seasons 5 and 6.
+Helene Runyon (Wallace in season 5) (Sasha Alexander) is a recurring character in seasons 5 and 6.
 She is a highly respected Professor of Critical Theory at the college Lip attends.
 She and Lip have an affair throughout the last four episodes of season 5 and the first five episodes of season 6.
 Helene's husband, Theo, (Michael Reilly Burke), is aware of Helene and Lip's relationship.
+Lip's affair with her develops into an unhealthy obsession, leading him to attack her college age son, who he thought was also sleeping with her.
 Helene's affair with Lip comes to an abrupt halt when Lip's ex-girlfriend Amanda posts a nude photo of Helene in Lip's room throughout the whole college.

 In the sixth episode of season 6, Lip tries to protect her in front of the college board and help her keep her job.
 When Helene is summoned to the college board (with Lip remaining in attendance) she tells them that in addition to cutting off all ties with Lip, she will also be seeking a psychologist to help her with her sex addiction.
 Lip tries to talk to her one last time as she leaves the school grounds, having openly proclaimed his love for her in the college board meeting, but Helene looks him in the eye and tells him to never contact her again, to stay away from her and her family, and to keep out of her life as she tries to fix her own problems.
 Lip goes to her house drunk one night, and yells at her to talk to him, but she does not respond.
 In the tenth episode of season 7, he drunkenly breaks into her house.
 She tells him to move on and get help for his alcoholism.